2024 Solar Incentives Guide for Bourbonnais, IL - Tax Credits & Rebates

 EcoWatch's Bourbonnais, IL Solar Incentives FAQs

-To find the best solar panel installer in your area, check out our guide to Bourbonnais' best solar panel companies.
+To find the right solar panel installer for you, check out our guide to the best solar companies in Bourbonnais.

-You can reduce your carbon footprint by 450 pounds of CO2 annually by installing solar panels.
-This adds up to roughly 9,000 pounds over 20 years.
-Solar is also a renewable energy source, which means that making the switch lessens the drain on our planet's resources.
+You can lower your carbon footprint by 450 pounds of CO2 a year when you switch to solar panels.
+This adds up to roughly 9,000 pounds in 20 years.
+Solar is also a renewable energy source, meaning that making the switch lessens the drain on our planet's resources.

 How long until the federal solar tax credit ends?